tarjei/MemcacheBundle/README.rst

 MemcacheBundle
 ~~~~~~~~~~~~~~

 This is a simple bundle that creates a memcached service that you can use.

-The service works with both PHP Memcache extensions (i.e. both http://php.net/memcache and http://php.net/memcached)
+Note: The service supports creating both PHP Memcache extensions (i.e. both http://php.net/memcache and http://php.net/memcached), BUT it does not protect you
+from differences in the two services interfaces as it returns the raw object.

 Instalation
 -----------